Arthur095/statbotDiscord/README.md

 # Installation
 ### First

-This bot requires few python's external modules in order to work.
+This bot requires python 3.0+ and few python's external modules in order to work.
 We recommend using pip for a simple and fast installation.
 You can copy paste the following lines into your command line or make the installation by yourself.

 ```bash